Blog

 140x cheaper than Datadog: why storing observability data on-prem makes sense

-Coroot is an open source alternative to Datadog with low data storage costs, transparent pricing, full Kubernetes support, and seamless integration with Grafana.
+Coroot is an open source alternative to Datadog with transparent pricing, much lower storage costs, full Kubernetes support, and seamless Grafana integration.

 Nikolay Sivko